 - Those wishing to use archival material should discuss their needs in advance with a staff member

-- Microfilm and microfiche readers are available without charge
+- Microfilm and microfiche readers are available free of charge

 - Bookings for equipment are not made, but there is a limit of 15 minutes use if people are waiting